-Premiums were awarded based on FTEs for all Administrators, Instructional and Pupil Service Staff, and Classified Staff.

-- https://sde.idaho.gov/federal-programs/prf/files/Pandemic-Relief-Funds-Data-Report.pdf - The 2022 Idaho Legislature authorized a premium pay allocation of \$1,000 for each full-time equivalent administrator, teacher, pupil service staff, and classified staff position in Idaho's public schools with passage of Senate Bill 1404 using American Rescue Plan Act State and Local Fiscal Recovery Funds.
+- Premiums were awarded based on FTEs for all Administrators, Instructional and Pupil Service Staff, and Classified Staff. - https://sde.idaho.gov/federal-programs/prf/files/Pandemic-Relief-Funds-Data-Report.pdf - The 2022 Idaho Legislature authorized a premium pay allocation of \$1,000 (plus State paid employee benefits (19.59%) will add \$195.90 to your allocation per FTE for a total of \$1,195.90 per FTE) for each full-time equivalent administrator, teacher, pupil service staff, and classified staff position in Idaho's public schools with passage of Senate Bill 1404 using American Rescue Plan Act State and Local Fiscal Recovery Funds.
 All public-school staff are essential to keeping Idaho public school students in the classroom with their teachers, support staff and peers.
 The premium pay was intended to incentivize public school employees to remain in their positions to ensure schools were open and operating safely to the extent possible.
 Idaho saw many teachers and other staff members leave their positions during the pandemic, causing serious staffing shortages and leading to school closures.
-In the 2021-2022 school year, public school employees again dealt with the necessity for online and hybrid instruction, health risks and additional mitigation responsibilities due to the ongoing pandemic and the surge of the omicron variant. - LEAs were awarded premiums based on Full Time Equivalent (FTE) for Administrators, Instructional and Pupil Service Staff, and Classified Staff as of February 15, 2022 based on Senate Bill 1404. - Number of workers to be served with premium pay in K-12 schools: 30,693
+In the 2021-2022 school year, public school employees again dealt with the necessity for online and hybrid instruction, health risks and additional mitigation responsibilities due to the ongoing pandemic and the surge of the omicron variant.

+- LEAs were awarded premiums based on Full Time Equivalent (FTE) for Administrators, Instructional and Pupil Service Staff, and Classified Staff as of February 15, 2022, based on Senate Bill 1404, (allocation based on staffing data as of the last Friday in September reported via ISEE from the upload used for the February 15 payment). - Number of workers served with premium pay in K-12 schools: 30,693 - Ended June 30, 2022. - Outcomes achieved through June 30, 2023: - The funding has been allocated and distributed to LEAs.